HewlettPackard/dlcookbook-dlbs/docs/index.md

 # __Deep Learning Benchmarking Suite__
-Deep Learning Benchmarking Suite (DLBS) is a collection of command line tools for running consistent and reproducible benchmark experiments on various hardware/software combinations.
-In particular, DLBS provides the following functionality:
+Deep Learning Benchmarking Suite (DLBS) is a collection of command line tools for running consistent and reproducible benchmark experiments on various hardware/software platforms.
+In particular, DLBS:
-1. Implements internally various deep models.
-Our goal is to provide same model implementations for all supported frameworks.
+1. Provides implementation of a number of neural networks in order to enforce apple-to-apple comparison across all supported frameworks.
 Deep models that are supported include various VGGs, ResNets, AlexNet and GoogleNet models.
+DLBS can support many more models via integration with third party benchmark projects.
-2. Benchmarks single node multi GPU configurations.
-Frameworks that are now supported: BVLC Caffe, NVIDIA Caffe, Intel Caffe, Caffe2, TensorFlow, MXNet, PyTorch and NVIDIA inference engine TensorRT.
+2. Benchmarks single node multi-GPU or CPU  platforms.
+List of supported frameworks include various forks of Caffe (BVLC/NVIDIA/Intel), Caffe2, TensorFlow, MXNet, PyTorch.
+DLBS also supports NVIDIA's inference engine TensorRT.
 3. Supports inference and training phases.
-4. Can use real data if dataset is available.
-Else, falls back to synthetic data.
+4. Supports synthetic and real data.
 5. Supports bare metal and docker environments.
-6. Can run benchmarks with single, half and in some cases int8 precision.
+6. Supports single/half/int8 precision and uses tensor cores with Volta GPUs.
+7. Is based on modular architecture enabling easy integration with other projects such TensorFlow CNN Benchmarks, Tensor2Tensor, NVCNN, NVCNN-HVD or similar.
+8. Target metric is raw performance (number of data samples per second).

 ## Supported platforms
-Deep Learning Benchmarking Suite was tested on various servers with Ubuntu / RedHat / CentOS operating systems with/without NVIDIA GPUs.
+Deep Learning Benchmarking Suite was tested on various servers with Ubuntu / RedHat / CentOS operating systems with and without NVIDIA GPUs.
+We have a little success with running DLBS on top of AMD GPUs, but this is mostly untested.
 It may not work with Mac OS due to slightly different command line API of some of the tools we use (like, for instance, sed) - we will fix this in one of the next releases.

 ## Installation
 1. Install Docker and NVIDIA Docker for containerized benchmarks.
 Read [here](https://hewlettpackard.github.io/dlcookbook-dlbs/#/docker/docker?id=docker) why we prefer to use docker and [here](https://hewlettpackard.github.io/dlcookbook-dlbs/#/docker/install_docker?id=installing-docker) for installing/troubleshooting tips.
 This is not required.
 DLBS can work with bare metal framework installations.